Michael Berman, Deputy CIO & Chief Innovation Officer, California State University, Office of the Chancellor

-Thomas Cavanagh, Ph.D., Associate Vice President of Distributed Learning, University of Central Florida
+Thomas Cavanagh, Ph.D., Vice Provost for Digital Learning, University of Central Florida

-Thomas Cavanagh, Ph.D. is Associate Vice President of Distributed Learning at the University of Central Florida.
-In this role he oversees the distance learning strategy, policies, and practices of the nation’s 2nd largest university.
+Thomas Cavanagh, Ph.D. is Vice Provost for Digital Learning at the University of Central Florida.
+In this role, he oversees the distance learning strategy, policies, and practices of the nation’s 2nd largest university.
 In his career, Tom has administered e-learning development for both academic (public and private) and industrial (Fortune 500, government/military) audiences.
 A regular presenter at academic and industry conferences, he is an award-winning instructional designer, program manager, faculty member, and administrator.
 He has served on a number of state and national educational technology advisory boards.
 His research interests include e-learning, technical communication, and the societal influence of technology on education, training, culture, and commerce.
 He is also an award-winning author of several mystery novels.

 Paul Czarapata, Ed.D., Vice President and Chief Information Officer for the Kentucky Community & Technical College System (KCTCS)